projf/projf-explore/graphics/life-on-screen/README.md

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[Life on Screen](https://projectf.io/posts/life-on-screen/)**.

-These designs make use of several modules from the [Project F library](../../lib/).

-Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see all the files used in these designs.
+These designs make use of modules from the [Project F library](../../lib/).
+Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 ## iCEBreaker Build

-You can build projects for iCEBreaker using the included [makefile](ice40/Makefile) with [Yosys](http://www.clifford.at/yosys/), [nextpnr](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](http://www.clifford.at/icestorm/).
+You can build projects for iCEBreaker using the included [Makefile](ice40/Makefile) with [Yosys](http://www.clifford.at/yosys/), [nextpnr](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](http://www.clifford.at/icestorm/).
 If you don't already have these tools, you can get pre-built binaries for Linux, Mac, and Windows from [Open Tool Forge](https://github.com/open-tool-forge/fpga-toolchain).
 If you'd rather build the tools yourself, check out [Building iCE40 FPGA Toolchain on Linux](https://projectf.io/posts/building-ice40-fpga-toolchain/).
 Once you have a working toolchain, you're ready to build Project F designs.

 For example, to build `top_life`; clone the projf-explore git repo, then: